ajakaiye33/DataMusings/_posts/2021-03-15-data-pipeline.md

 Collect data from different sources, e.g. databases.
 Third-party data providers via API.
 Scrap data from the web, e.t.c.
 These difference sources are critical to data enrichment.
 Real-world data don't always come in CSV flat files; instead, they come in different data silos.
-It is the data engineer's job to extract them into a single form necessary for the subsequent analysis process.
+The data engineer's job is to extract them into a single form necessary for the subsequent analysis process.

 #### Transformation and Loading
  Data cleaning is an aspect of data transformation.
 According to a Forbes survey, data scientists spend about 80% of their time doing data cleaning.
 Thus, data scientist, therefore, carries out some data transformation; however, data transformation from the data engineering perspective typically involves building a pipeline that automates and perpetually updates the processes of extraction, transformation, and loading.